djlakhani/Recipes-and-Reviews-Reserach/README.md

   frameborder="0"
 ></iframe>

 <p>The motivation behind the plot above was to observe if recipes that take longer to prepare are more calorie intensive.
-We have only considered recipes under three hours since minutes has extreme outliers.
+We have only considered recipes under three hours since the minutes column has extreme outliers.
 It is evident that this is infact, not the case.
 The number of calories in every recipe seems to be distributed almost uniformly along the range of the cooking time.
 There is no correlation between these two features.</p>

 ### Interesting Aggregates

 <p>As a part of the interesting aggregates section we have created a pivot_table as shown below.
 The index of the pivot_table is the category of the rating.
-The category is determined by the first digit of the rating is on the scale 0 to 5.
+The category is determined by the first digit of the avg_rating is on the scale 0 to 5.
 The columns indicate a health and diet recipe v/s a non-health and diet recipe.
 The values are the average calories.</p>

 |   rating_cate |   False |    True |
 |--------------:|--------:|--------:|